WhaleOps/air2phin/docs/howto/custom-rules.rst

                 **kwargs,
             )

-You put this operator same directory with your DAG file. and you airflow dags files are like this:
+You put this operator same directory as your DAG file. and your airflow dags files are like this:

 .. code-block:: text